SachinDangayach/EV5_Final_Submission/README.md

 **Conclusion**

 I couldn't achieve the desired result of combining all three networks.
-I could connect YOLO and MIDasnet and get them train in [ipynb notebook](https://github.com/SachinDangayach/EV5_Final_Submission/blob/master/Yolo_Midas_Integration_Code/Yolo_Midas.ipynb) by loading the weights but couldn't finish the integration.
+I could connect YOLO and MIDasnet and get the train loop run in [ipynb notebook](https://github.com/SachinDangayach/EV5_Final_Submission/blob/master/Yolo_Midas_Integration_Code/Yolo_Midas.ipynb) by loading the weights but couldn't finish the integration.
 I will work on this assignment and complete it by working on gaps in my understand and skills.